About the Camp

 Our History

 Originally known as Springfield College Day Camp, the first summer session of what is today called Camp Massasoit was held in 1934.
 At that point, camp ran for two one-week sessions, cost $3.50 per week, and initially included 190 boys, ranging in age from 9 to 14 years old, and eight staff members.
 W.M.
 Grimshaw was the camp’s first director.
-Located where East Campus of Springfield College is today, the camp buildings included Pukwana Lodge—built in 1931 and destroyed by fire in 1964—and the Southwestern style building—built in 1932 and still erect today.
+Located where East Campus of Springfield College is today, the camp buildings included Pukwana Lodge—built in 1931 and destroyed by fire in 1964—and The Pueblo—built in 1932 and still erect today.

 Since that first season, the camp has been in operation each summer, with the exception of 1944.
 In that year, the Sunday Republican reported that “the area was taken over by the Navy for recreational purposes.”